CactiLab/SoK-Cortex-M/README.md

-# SoK: Understanding the Security of Arm Cortex-M Systems
+# SoK: Where’s the “up”?!
+A Comprehensive (bottom-up) Study on the Security of Arm Cortex-M Systems

 This repository contains four components for researching and understanding Cortex-M microcontrollers: